Running VeRCYE manually

 - Copy a template for each higher-level region (e.g. state) into every year’s folder.

-Admin column that groups regions sharing a template (e.g.NAME_1
+APSIM_TEMPLATE_PATHS_FILTER_COL_NAMEAdmin column that groups regions sharing a template (e.g.NAME_1). -

-Dictionary mapping column values to template paths; e.g.
+APSIM_TEMPLATE_PATHSDictionary mapping column values to template paths; e.g.yaml APSIM_TEMPLATE_PATHS: Texas: /path/to/texas_template.yaml Colorado: /path/to/colorado_template.yaml -

 Single-template setup If you only require one APSIM file for all regions, set: